damalamp/blurb-the-absurd/README.md

 TWITTER_ACCESS_TOKEN_SECRET=VfwXXXXXXXXXXXXXXXXXXXXXXXPoR
 ```

-###Create a systemd service to run the python script on rpi boot-up:
+- Create a systemd service to run the python script on rpi boot-up: `/etc/systemd/system/blurb-the-absurd.service`
-####On the rpi:
-- Create a new service file in systemd `/etc/systemd/system/blurb-the-absurd.service`
 With these contents:
 ```
 [Unit]